 The Cloud Deployment Model

-Private cloud implementation provides Ex Libris with the opportunity to benefit from cloud computing without compromising on the architectural control required to ensure integrity of its customers’ data, systems, and processes.
+Private cloud implementation allows Ex Libris to provide cloud computing-based services without compromising on the architectural control required to provide superior solutions.

-- Adopting an overarching management process to ensure that the information security controls continue to meet the organization’s evolving information security needs
+• Adopting an overarching management process to ensure that the information security controls continues to meet the organization’s evolving information security needs

-For any security related questions or issues, open a support CRM case or contact the Ex Libris Chief Infomation Security Officer (CISO) at SecurityOfficer@exlibrisgroup.com.
+For any security related questions or issues, open a support CRM case or contact the Ex Libris Chief Information Security Officer (CISO) at SecurityOfficer@exlibrisgroup.com.

 Services You Will Receive